DragosTrandafir/HotelRentEstimation_sk_Personal_Project/README.md

-This Jupyter Notebook project contains a machine learning linear regression model which predicts the price to rent out a hotel room by the user, being required some features.
+This Jupyter Notebook project uses machine learning linear regression from Sklearn to predict the price to rent out a hotel room, being required some features.

 The file has multiple boxes, which should be run in order in Jupyter Notebook.
 Here you can find a tutorial on how to run a Jupyter Notebook project https://youtu.be/r8BXJdE9ChE?si=lSu5zIOUttVggt0r, but there are plenty other tutorials on Youtube.
 Note that you should first clone the repository on your machine.
 There are 25 input data examples(hotels) in hotel_data.csv and 50 in hotel_data2.csv, each with their own features (input) and their price (output) given.
 The user can input some personal features and run the model to predict the price which could be used to rent out this personal hotel room.